 The one-line answer: SAFe can (and should) reduce overhead if done well.

-But that’s easier to say but can be tough to implement in existing complex organisational structures.
+That’s easy to say but can be tough to implement in existing complex organisational structures.
 So, in this article we’ll look at how to implement without adding overhead, and where things (often) go wrong…

 (for reference: SAFe: Scaled Agile Framework)